 Gather the ingredients.

-In a cocktail shaker filled with ice, pour the raspberry vodka, peach schnapps, and cranberry juice.
+In a cocktail shaker, pour the raspberry vodka, peach schnapps, and cranberry juice.
+Fill with ice.

 Garnish with a skewer of gummy bears.
 Serve and enjoy.